wit0k/dw/README.md

 * BC proxy lookup support
 * uniq class for handling deduplication
 * Submitter class (so far for proxy lookup only, but soon for VT as well)

+Ver.
+0.1.7:

+* If DEBUG mode enabled, it would print detected href's mime type if such was directly sent by the server
+* Download function prints detailed info about downloaded file like:  file_hash,file_destination,file_mime_type,proxy_category,url
+*